Privacy Policy

 Our Philosophy

-Red Planet Software is committed to protecting and respecting your privacy by handling all personal information securely and with care, in accordance with the Australian Privacy Principles (the APPs) as set out in the Privacy Act 1988 (Cth) (the Act).
-The APPs regulate the manner in which personal information is collected, used, disclosed, stored, accessed, corrected and disposed of.
+Red Planet Software is committed to protecting and respecting your privacy by handling all personal information securely and with care, in accordance with the Australian Privacy Principles (the APPs) as set out in the Privacy Act 1988 (Cth) , the Canadian Personal Information Protection and Electronic Documents Act, the Californian Consumer Privacy Act, the UK General Data Protection Regulation, the European General Data Protection Regulation and the New Zealand Privacy Act 2020 (the Regulations).
+These Regulations regulate the manner in which personal information is collected, used, disclosed, stored, accessed, corrected and disposed of.

-We have adopted this Privacy Policy to ensure that we comply with the APPs.
-The Policy provides an overview of the types of information held by us, as well as our information handling practices, procedures, and systems.
+We have adopted this Privacy Policy to ensure that we comply with the Regulations.
+The Policy provides an overview of:

 What is ‘Personal Information’ and ‘Sensitive Information’?

-‘Personal Information’ is any information or an opinion about you that identifies you or that could reasonably identify you.
-This could include information such as your name, contact detail, date of birth or employment details.
+‘Personal Information’ is any information or an opinion about you or an individual that identifies you or that could reasonably identify you.
+This could include information such as your name, contact details, date of birth or employment details.

-‘Sensitive Information’ is any information or opinion about you which is health information or which relates to your racial or ethnic origin, political opinion, religious beliefs, sexual orientation or criminal record.
+‘Sensitive Information’ is any information or opinion about you or an individual which is health information or which relates to your racial or ethnic origin, political opinion, religious beliefs, sexual orientation or criminal record.
 The APPs place more stringent obligations on us when we handle your sensitive information.

 What Information Do We Collect?